Emeka-asogwa/Emeka-asogwa/README.md

                         ✍🏽

-I am a full round Software Engineer, having fun as a Site Reliability Engineer.
-I have high interest in the Development and Operation (DevOps) of software application in general.
+I am a Site Reliability Engineer, having fun in Cloud Security and Infrastructure Reliability.
+I have a high interest in the Development and Operation (DevOps) of software applications in general including security.

 ---